 Finishing Touches

-- Use a scissors to cut leftover yarn.
+- Use scissors to cut leftover yarn.

 - Hide the ends using a tapestry needle or tuck them under stitches with a crochet hook.